UKCloud/documentation/articles/vmware/vmw-ref-vmware-tools-installation.md

 ## Windows

-1. In vCloud Director/VMware Cloud Director, locate the virtual machine in which you want to install VMware Tools.
+1. In VMware Cloud Director/vCloud Director, locate the virtual machine in which you want to install VMware Tools.

 2. In the card for the VM, select **Actions**, then **Install VMware tools**.